-Sarah Russo is a public relations professional with over 13 years of experience in the publishing industry.
+Sarah Russo is a public relations professional with 14 years of experience in the publishing industry.
 Sarah specializes in books, photography, science and the environment, events, branding and corporate communications.
 She has also come to be very familiar with crossover books into film, TV and app.

-Before launching her own public relations firm Sarah was the Associate Director of Publicity and Communications for Oxford University Press and prior to that Publicity Manager at Farrar, Straus & Giroux and Director of Publicity at Other Press.
+Before launching SRPR, Sarah was the Associate Director of Publicity and Communications for Oxford University Press and prior to that Publicity Manager at Farrar, Straus & Giroux and Director of Publicity at Other Press.
 She has also worked for Alfred A. Knopf, Doubleday and Scribner.
 Over the years Sarah has worked with hundreds of authors in a wide variety of fields.
-She has executed campaigns and tours for James McPherson, Amartya Sen, Jennifer Egan, Steve Paulson (Executive Producer for NPR’s To the Best of Our Knowledge), Jamie O’Neill, David Kilcullen, Daniel Sperling, Tariq Ramadan, Gurcharan Das, Harry Ostrer, and David Harvey.
+Over the years Sarah has worked with hundreds of authors in a wide variety of fields.
+She has executed campaigns and tours for James McPherson, Amartya Sen, Jennifer Egan, Steve Paulson (Executive Producer for NPR’s To the Best of Our Knowledge), David Kilcullen, Daniel Sperling, Tariq Ramadan, Gurcharan Das, Harry Ostrer, and David Harvey.

 Sarah has crafted and executed launches for major publishing events such as the AIA Guide to New York City, the 80th Anniversary of the Oxford English Dictionary, Benjamin Moser’s Why This World: A Biography of Clarice Lispector, helped established the Oxford World Classics Word for WordBook Club in the Bryant Park Reading Room and programmed the 2009 and 2010 seasons.